-Another scheme that we found useful for measuring temperature was embedding the temperature-sensitive strips inside the agar, at a 2 mm depth; this scheme measures actual temperature during treatment, including the effects of evaporation; this scheme yields a lower limit for the surface temperature, because of the thermal conductivity and heat capacity of the agar.
-For the conditions here that led to a homogeneous circle, both methods (temperature sensitive strips embedded in agar or applied to the surface of glass plates) indicated a temperature below 40° C.
+scheme yields a lower limit for the surface temperature, because of the thermal conductivity and heat capacity of the agar.
+For the conditions here that led to a homogeneous circle, both methods (temperature sensitive strips embedded in agar or applied to the surface of glass plates) indicated a temperature below 40 °C.

-Recalling that S. mutans is thermally inactivated only above 60 $^{\circ}$ C, we conclude that the bactericidal effect observed in Fig. 2 was achieved by chemical rather than thermal means.
+Recalling that S. mutans is thermally inactivated only above 60 °C, we conclude that the bactericidal effect observed in Fig. 2 was achieved by chemical rather than thermal means.

-2. Other Conditions

-In addition to the conditions described above, which are of interest for clinical application, we also found other conditions of interest for another purpose: gaining an understanding the physical processes in the plasma.
-We summarize these results, for conditions that are not clinically useful, below.
+2) Other Conditions: In addition to the conditions described above, which are of interest for clinical application, we also found other conditions of interest for another purpose: gaining an understanding the physical processes in the plasma.
+We summarize these results, for conditions that are not clinically useful (below).

 The shape of the treatment spot changed from a homogenous circle to a ring as the voltage was increased or as the separation was decreased.
-This is seen in Fig. 4 (a), where V{pp} was increased holding other parameters constant, and in Figure 4 (b), where the separation was decreased while holding other parameters constant.
+This is seen in Fig. 4(a), where $V{\rm pp}$ was increased holding other parameters constant, and in Fig. 4(b), where the separation was decreased while holding other parameters constant.